acse-yl1321/sphinx/README.md

 # Integrating adaptive meshing into a PDEconstrained optimisation model

+## Algorithm
+This algorithm is an extension based on the algorithm writter by Dr Joseph Wallwork.
+Please click here to see the algorithm: https://github.com/pyroteus/opt_adapt

 ## Packages
 Here are packages needed in this algorithm: Firedrake, Pyroteus, Numpy, Time, matplotlib.